 “We need more care than we ever could have imagined when the social safety nets were put in place.
 We are living in a completely unsustainable situation,” Poo said.

 This is not just a social issue; it is a medical one.
 Acute interventions certainly save lives, but long term health—and prevention of readmissions—depends far more on what happens at home than what happens in hospitals or clinics.
-When people lack basic help and support, potentially effective clinical interventions have blunted impact.
+When people lack basic help and support, the net impact of potentially effective clinical interventions is blunted.

 A No-Win Situation